 Serious Faults: Coat too long or silky.
 Coat too short without mustache or eyebrows.

-The basic color is brown shaded sable, with varying lighter and darker shadings, and with or without white markings on the chest and legs.
+The basic color is gray, with or without white markings on the chest and legs.

 Serious Fault: Too pale color that fades to cream.

 Height at the withers for males is 24.5 to 26.5 inches.
 For females, it is 22.5 to 25 inches.

 Balanced and lively.